 Mr. Latham-Koenig has held music directorships with the Orchestra of Porto, the Orquesta Filarmónica de la UNAM, and Teatro Massimo di Palermo.
 He was also founder and artistic director of the Young Janacek Philharmonic.
 A close collaborator of Hans Werner Henze, he premiered many of the composer’s works and was artistic director of the Cantiere Internazionale d’Arte di Montepulciano from 2004 to 2007.

 As a guest conductor, he has appeared with the New Japan Philharmonic; Tokyo Metropolitan Symphony Orchestra; Orchestre Philharmonique de Radio France; Los Angeles Philharmonic; the Dresden Philharmonic; the Berlin Radio Symphony Orchestra; and in China the Beijing Symphony Orchestra, Hangzhou, and Qingdao Philharmonics.
 This season sees him debut with the Royal Orchestra of Seville and the Tchaikovksy Symphony Orchestra.
 Further engagements will lead him to the National Philharmonic of Russia and the Orchestra Novaya Rossiya.

-Jan Latham-Koenig will conduct The Orchestra Now on April 20, 2018.
+Jan Latham-Koenig conducted The Orchestra Now on April 20, 2018.